fermyon/developer/content/spin/v2/http-trigger.md

 Every HTTP application automatically has a special route always configured at `/.well-known/spin/health`, which returns `OK 200` when the Spin instance is healthy.

-## HTTP Components
+## Authoring HTTP Components

 > Spin has two ways of running HTTP components, depending on language support for the evolving WebAssembly component standards.
 This section describes the default way, which is currently used by Rust, JavaScript/TypeScript, Python, and TinyGo components.
-For other languages, see [HTTP Components with Wagi](#http-with-wagi-webassembly-gateway-interface)) below.
+For other languages, see [HTTP Components with Wagi](#http-with-wagi-webassembly-gateway-interface) below.

-By default, Spin runs components using the [WebAssembly component model](https://github.com/WebAssembly/component-model).
-In this model, the Wasm module exports a well-known function that Spin calls to handle the HTTP request.
+By default, Spin runs components using the [WebAssembly component model](https://component-model.bytecodealliance.org/).
+In this model, the Wasm module exports a well-known interface that Spin calls to handle the HTTP request.

 ### The Request Handler